ng-Classic/ng-classic/aio/content/guide/update-to-version-15.md

 <a id="v15-bc-04"></a>

-#### Angular Classiccompiler option `enableIvy` has been removed
+#### Angular Classic compiler option `enableIvy` has been removed

-The Angular Classiccompiler option `enableIvy` has been removed because Ivy is Angular's only rendering engine.
+The Angular Classic compiler option `enableIvy` has been removed because Ivy is Angular's only rendering engine.
 [PR #47346](https://github.com/ng-classic/ng-classic/pull/47346)

 <a id="v15-bc-10"></a>

-#### Angular ClassicMaterial components based on MDC
+#### Angular Classic Material components based on MDC

-In Angular ClassicMaterial v15, many components have been refactored to be based on the official Material Design Components for Web (MDC).
+In Angular Classic Material v15, many components have been refactored to be based on the official Material Design Components for Web (MDC).
-For information about breaking changes in Material components v15, see [Migrating to MDC-based Angular ClassicMaterial Components](https://material.angular-classic.com/guide/mdc-migration).
+For information about breaking changes in Material components v15, see [Migrating to MDC-based Angular Classic Material Components](https://material.angular-classic.com/guide/mdc-migration).

 <a id="v15-bc-11"></a>